 Sometimes when we work with data in Excel, we need the scaled value with respect to the range of data.
 It’s quite simple to scale data in Excel and it can be done following different methods.
 In this article, we will show 3 quick methods to Scale data from 1 to 10 in Excel.

-3 Quick Methods to Scale Data from 1 to 10 in Excel
+How to Scale Data from 1 to 10 in Excel: 3 Quick Methods

 Here, we will show 3 quick methods to scale data from 1 to 10.
 For the demonstration, we will take different ranges of data and scale them from 1 to 10.
 The scaled number will be different for different methods.
 Choose the method according to your need.

 1. Use INT, CEILING and MAX Functions to Scale Data

 - Firstly, write the following formula in Cell D5 to scale the data of Cell C5.

 - Consecutively, we will see the scaled value of Cell C5 in Cell D5.

 - MAX($C$5:$C$16)/10: This part finds the maximum value of range $C$5:$C$16 and divides it by 10.